ezzing/3DLayout-documentation/3-Communication.md

     layout.getBuildingInfo(id, callback);

-Returns some building information for a given building.id
+Returns building information for a given building.id

 The data returned is: